akfiveseven/akfiveseven/README.md

 Howdy 🤠!
-My name is **Ammar Khan** and I am a student at Arizona State University studying Computer Science.
+My name is **Ammar** and I am a student at Arizona State University studying Computer Science.
 After I graduate, I hope to get a job in the software engineering field.

 **My website**: https://akfiveseven.github.io/